Secuter/SecuterYGOCustomCards/README.md

 - Armorizing: Extra Deck monsters related with armor cards, they are summoned using 1 monster that has X or more armors, eg. 1 Dragon monsters with 3+ armors
 The minimum number of armors the material must have are also the number of 'Shield' stars in the monster level.
 (A monster that require 2 armors as material will be Shell Rank 2, the yellow shields in the Level.
 They have both a Shell Rank and a Level, the level is the sum of shields and stars.).
 Armorizing monsters can be also Armor monsters.
 - Exarmorizing: Extra Deck monsters that share the same Summoning Type as Armorizing, the only difference is that they uses 2 or more monsters as material.
 There are both Exrmorizing Armor Monsters and non-Armor ones.
+### Other mechanics without a new card type
+- Exchange: They are effect monsters similar to Spirit, they return to the hand during the End Phase and the Exchange Summon and then you can Exchange Summon a monster from hand that meets certain conditions depending on the card, eg. it could be a WATER monster, a Level 4 or a specific archetype.
+(They don't return to the hand if Exchange Summoned this turn.)
+Most Echange Monsters have an effect when Exchange Summoned or related to it.
+- Runic:
+Runic cards are divided between Runic Monsters and Runic Spells/Traps.
+Runic Spells/Traps
+A Runic spell/trap has 2 effect:
+- the main card effect that is applied when you activate the card
+- the runic effect (after '◆ Runic Effect: ') which cannot be used directly by the spell/trap but it has to be copied by a Runic Monster
+Runic Monsters
+Runic monsters has nothing special the only thing is that they can apply the Runic Effect of Runic S/T To choose the card from which to take the Runic Effect you have to send it to the grave, discard it or banish it as a cost depending on what indicated in the monster effect
+How work Runic Effects?
+Do you know how work Traptrix Rafflesia?
+Runic effects are the same, the only difference is that while Rafflesia copy the same effect of the card, Runic Monsters copy only the Runic Effect. eg. If i activate 'Dark Sovereign Codex' as a Spell card I discard 1 card and search for a 'Dark Sovereign' monster (it's normal effect).
+But if I activate the effect of any Runic monster like 'Dark Sovereign Executioner' by discarding 'Dark Sovereign Codex', in this case I apply the Runic Effect and Special summon 1 Level 4 or lower 'Dark Sovereign' monster from my Deck.
+OPT Clause with Runic Effects
+The S/T Card and the Runic effect have different Once per turn clause, so I can copy the Runic effect of a spell card I already activated this turn.
+At this time the only Runic deck is 'Dark Sovereign' and all its Runic cards has a OPT both on the card and on the Runic effect, so I can activate both the same turn but each one only once each turn.

 ## Downloads
 Zip archive with cards for EDOPro: https://drive.google.com/file/d/1XMfXm4gN0MUpIKkFSwr6Fos4FP3CeQl1/view?usp=sharing